jugeeya/UltimateTrainingModpack/README.md

 The grounded options include:
 - Jump, jab, all tilts, all smashes, all specials, grab, spotdodge, and rolls

-##### Escape

-###### Ledge Option
+##### Ledge Option
 CPUs will perform a random ledge option.
-Specific ledge options can be chosen with side taunt while this toggle is active, and include:
+Specific ledge options that can be chosen include:
 - Normal, roll, jump, and attack

-CPUs will also perform a random defensive option after getting up.
+CPUs will also perform a defensive option after getting up.

-###### Tech Option
+##### Tech Option
 CPUs will perform a random tech option.
-Specific tech options can be chosen with side taunt while this toggle is active, and include:
+Specific tech options that can be chosen include:
 - In place, roll, and miss tech

-CPUs will also perform a random defensive option after getting up.
+CPUs will also perform a defensive option after getting up.

+##### Defensive Option
+Choose the defensive option a CPU will perform after teching or getting up from the ledge.
+Specific options include:
+    Flash shield, spotdodge, and jab

 ##### Shield